BlockchainCommons/bc-envelope-cli-rust/docs/XID.md

 'allow': 'All'
 ```

 XID Documents always have the XID CBOR object as their subject.
-So you can extract the baer XID of a XID document using the `extract xid` subcommand.
+So you can extract the bare XID of a XID document using the `extract xid` subcommand.

 ```
 $ BARE_XID=`envelope extract xid $XID_DOC`